gitmag-group-admin/php-pdo/README.md

 ### Introduction to PHP PDO transaction

-To start a transaction in PDO, you use the `PDO::beginTransaction()` method:
+To start a transaction in PDO, you use the `beginTransaction()` method:

 ```php
 $pdo->beginTransaction();
 ```

 The `beginTransaction()` method turns off the autocommit mode.
-It means that the changes made to the database via the PDO object won’t take effect until you call the `PDO::commit()` method.
+It means that the changes made to the database via the PDO object won’t take effect until you call the `commit()` method.

-To commit a transaction, you call the `PDO::commit()` method:
+To commit a transaction, you call the `commit()` method:

 ```php
 $pdo->commit();
 ```

-If you want to roll back the transaction, you can call the `PDO::rollback()` method:
+If you want to roll back the transaction, you can call the `rollback()` method:

 ```php
 $pdo->rollback();
 ```

-The `PDO::rollback()` method rolls back all changes made to the database.
+The `Prollback()` method rolls back all changes made to the database.
 Also, it returns the connection to the autocommit mode.

-The `PDO::beginTransaction()` method throws an exception if the database doesn’t support transactions.
+The `beginTransaction()` method throws an exception if the database doesn’t support transactions.

 ```php
 $pdo = require 'connect.php';